PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Abstract

 \section{Abstract}

-The Vision Transformer (ViT) model is built on the assumption of treating image patches as ``visual tokens" and learning patch-to-patch attention.
-The patch embedding based tokenizer is a workaround in practice and has a semantic gap with respect to its counterpart, the textual tokenizer.
-The patch-to-patch attention suffers from the quadratic complexity issue, and also makes it non-trivial to explain learned ViT models.
-To address these issues in ViT models, this paper proposes to learn patch-to-cluster attention (PaCa) based ViT models.
-Queries in our PaCa-ViT are based on patches, while keys and values are based on clustering (with a predefined small number of clusters).
-The clusters are learned end-to-end, leading to better tokenizers and realizing joint clustering-for-attention and attention-for-clustering when deployed in ViT models.
+Vision Transformers (ViTs) are built on the assumption of treating image patches as ``visual tokens" and learn patch-to-patch attention.
+The patch embedding based tokenizer has a semantic gap with respect to its counterpart, the textual tokenizer.
+The patch-to-patch attention suffers from the quadratic complexity issue, and also makes it non-trivial to explain learned ViTs.
+To address these issues in ViT, this paper proposes to learn Patch-to-Cluster attention (PaCa) in ViT.
+Queries in our PaCa-ViT starts with patches, while keys and values are directly based on clustering (with a predefined small number of clusters).
+The clusters are learned end-to-end, leading to better tokenizers and inducing joint clustering-for-attention and attention-for-clustering for better and interpretable models.
 The quadratic complexity is relaxed to linear complexity.
-Also, directly visualizing the learned clusters can reveal how a trained ViT model learns to perform a task (e.g., object detection).
-In experiments, the proposed PaCa-ViT is tested on CIFAR-100 and ImageNet-1000 image classification, and MS-COCO object detection and instance segmentation.
-Compared with prior arts, it obtains better performance in classification and comparable performance in detection and segmentation.
-It is significantly more efficient in COCO due to the linear complexity.
-The learned clusters are also semantically meaningful and shed light on designing more discriminative yet interpretable ViT models.
+The proposed PaCa module is used in designing efficient and interpretable ViT backbones and semantic segmentation head networks.
+In experiments, the proposed methods are tested on ImageNet-1k image classification, MS-COCO object detection and instance segmentation and MIT-ADE20k semantic segmentation.
+Compared with the prior art, it obtains better performance in all the three benchmarks than the SWin~\cite{liu2021swin} and the PVTs~\cite{wang2021pyramid,wang2021pvtv2} by significant margins in ImageNet-1k and MIT-ADE20k.
+It is also significantly more efficient than PVT models in MS-COCO and MIT-ADE20k due to the linear complexity.
+The learned clusters are semantically meaningful.
+Code and model checkpoints are available at \url{https://github.com/iVMCL/PaCaViT}.